adamfowleruk/mljs/planning.md

   - DEFERRED geocontext: add updateHome event
    - DEFERRED Widgets: openlayers: support this event to move focus
    - DEFERRED Widgets: openlayers: advanced - if multiple home points, ensure all are visible on the map
-  - Widgets: Consistent workplace page ordering in navigation and list on edit app page
+  - DEFERRED Widgets: Consistent workplace page ordering in navigation and list on edit app page
-  - Widgets: Workplace page list - make name click button take you to page for viewing, not editing, it
+  - DEFERRED Widgets: Workplace page list - make name click button take you to page for viewing, not editing, it
  - Docs: API documentation
   - document all namespaces
   - document all type defs
   - document all return values
- - Docs: Generate build of Workplace app in dist folder, with lightweight initial deployment scripts
+ - TEST Docs: Generate build of Workplace app in dist folder, with lightweight initial deployment scripts
  - DONE Demo Jam updates
   - DONE Bootstrap CSS themed Workplace admin
   - DONE App wide configuration page in workplace app created